akoltun/form_obj/README.md

 Class `FormObj::Form` inherits from `FormObj::Struct` and adds form builder compatibility and includes ActiveModel validations.

-Module `FormObj::Mappable` being included into `FormObj::Form` descendants allows to map a form object to a model in order to be able to exchange attributes value between them:
+Module `FormObj::ModelMapper` being included into `FormObj::Form` descendants allows to map a form object to a model in order to be able to exchange attributes value between them:
 * load attributes value from the model,
 * sync attributes value to the model,